-If you feel pressured to make a decision ahead of this 10 day window, please let us know and we will follow this up with the training provider(s).
+If you feel pressured to make a decision ahead of this ten-day window, please let us know and we will follow this up with the training provider(s).

-- The date when your ten working days finish will be displayed in Track.
+- The date your ten working days will expire will be shown in Track.

 - You must reply to your offers in Track.
 Any verbal or email communication with a training provider will not be considered formal decisions.